Swinject/Swinject/Documentation/CircularDependencies.md

     }
 ```

-Here the both or either of the depending properties must be specified in the `initCompleted` callback to get rid of infinite recursive calls.
+Here both or either of the depending properties must be specified in the `initCompleted` callback to avoid infinite recursivion.

 ## Initializer/Initializer Dependencies

-Not supported.
-This type of dependencies causes infinite recursive calls.
+_Not supported._ This type of dependency causes infinite recursion.

 _[Next page: Object Scopes](ObjectScopes.md)_